Spitgranger/capstone/docs/DevelopmentPlan/DevelopmentPlan.md

 deadline?
 What types of excuses will not be considered acceptable?
 ---SS\]]{style="color: blue"}

-### In Case of Emergency {#in-case-of-emergency .unnumbered}
+### In Case of Emergency

-[\[What process will team members follow if they have an emergency and cannot attend a team meeting or complete their individual work promised for a team deliverable? ---SS\]]{style="color: blue"}
+If a team member has an emergency, team members will inform the rest of the team at their earliest convenience to ensure the other team members are aware that their responsibilities in the project will be impacted.
+This applies to both attendance at team meetings and

+In case of an emergency, a team member will:
+1. Write a message in the project discord at their earliest convenience regarding what work will be missed, and during what time frame they may be unavailable.
+2. Email team liaison Mitchell regarding the emergency to leave a record which can be shared with the course coordinators if necessary.

 ## Accountability and Teamwork {#accountability-and-teamwork .unnumbered}